 A new poll after the nomination of the old hag as the Evil Party candidate suggests she got a mild boost from the show.
 Of course, Trump got a boost after his convention, but then the polling companies changed their methods in order put Clinton back in the lead.
 There are other polls showing Trump with a big lead and probably polls showing a dead heat.
-With the election more than three months out and most Americans enjoying the summer, the wild swings in the polls seems logical.
-It’s why partisans are prone to dismiss any poll that does not make them feel good.
+With the election more than three months out and most Americans enjoying the summer, the wild swing in the polls seems logical.
+It is why partisans are prone to dismiss any poll that does not make them feel good.

 Polling science is said to be much better now than in the past.
-After each election we’re told the pollsters got it close to right.
+After each election we are told the pollsters got it close to right.
 Once in a while they miss, like we saw with Brexit or the last Parliament election in Britain.
 Obviously, the polling was wildly off with Trump early on and he did over-perform against the polls throughout the primary.
 That suggests the polling companies have not yet figured out how to identity the voter pool.
-Or, maybe the critics are right and the pollsters are lying to help the establishment.
+Or maybe the critics are right and the pollsters are lying to help the establishment.

 Then there is that other reason to be skeptical.
 Everywhere you look the media is conspiring to deceive the public.
-A Muslim shoots up a gay club and we get stories about how he was a homosexuals struggling with his sexuality.
+A Muslim shoots up a gay club and we get stories about how he was a homosexual struggling with his sexuality.
 All of those stories were lies.
 We get a dump of DNC e-mails showing a clear conspiracy between the media and the party, but the story they tell us is about Boris Badenov secretly conspiring with Trump.
-If you’re willing to lie like that, rigging polls is no great shakes.
+If you are willing to lie like that, rigging polls is no great shakes.

-That said, quantitative types will argue that some polls are pretty good.
+That said, quantitative types will argue that some polls are fairly good.
 They get within a point or two of the results.
 Nate Silver’s new model was laughably wrong in the primaries, but his old model was pretty close to right in most of the primaries.
 He may have been off a few points, but he was picking the correct winner in every case.
 Investors Business Daily has been within a point the last few elections.
 They missed on the 2012 winner, but that was a close election and they were better than the rest.

 The counter to this is that the range of possible results in any election is pretty small.
 Since the end WW2, the average difference in the popular vote is a little under nine percent.
 The big outlier was Reagan beating Mondale 58% to 40% in 1984.
 Most elections are within a 5% range so that means about five possible outcomes.
 In most of these elections, it was long clear who would win.
-Of those 16 elections, only six had any mystery to them and that’s counting 1968 and 2000.
+Of those sixteen elections, only six had any mystery to them and that is counting 1968 and 2000.

 |Barack Obama, Dem. defeats Mitt Romney, Rep.||3.86%||2012|